LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 You have two ways to filter the list of Lasso users to find the user(s) you are seeking.
-You can filter users based on their membership to a group by selecting a group in the "Group" drop down list.
-Changing this selection will cause the list of users to update itself based on the criteria you have selcted.
+You can filter users based on their membership to a group by selecting a group in the "Group" drop-down list.
+Changing this selection will cause the list of users to update itself based on the criteria you have selected.
 You can also search for a user by their name by typing part or all of the name in the "Name" text field.
-As you type you will notice the list updating itself based on the data you are entering.
+As you type you will notice the list updating itself based on the data you enter.

 Add a User